-Eggs Benedict.
-A poached egg on top of crispy Canadian bacon on a warm buttery toasted English muffin with a creamy Hollandaise sauce is the Ultimate Brunch recipe!
+Eggs Benedict also is known as Eggs Benny is a classic breakfast made with a poached egg on top of crispy Canadian bacon on a warm buttery toasted English muffin with a creamy Hollandaise sauce.

 Nothing is more satisfying than slicing into an egg and seeing that golden yolk spill out.

 Before you even turn on your stovetop prep EVERYTHING!

 - Start your double boiler